 Assets and Services

 Regional assets and services in the Great Southern serve its sturdy economy.
-Various options to support new opportunities by improvements to infrastructure and services are identified in the Great Southern Regional Investment Blueprint.
+Various options to support new opportunities by improvements to infrastructure and services are identified through the GSDC's strategic planning activities.

 Special industrial land sites at Mirambeena (Albany) and Yerriminup (Mount Barker) have been established to process local resources including fish, timber and agricultural products.
 Katanning and other regional towns have also been identified for potential industries.